 • • •

 Data, in the final analysis, are evidence.
 The forward edge of science, whether it drives a business or marketing decision, provides an insight into Renaissance painting, or leads to a medical breakthrough, is increasingly being driven by quantities of information that humans can understand only with the help of math and machines.
 Those who possess the skills to parse this ever-growing trove of information sense that they are making history in many realms of inquiry.
 “The data themselves, unless they are actionable, aren’t relevant or interesting,” is Nathan Eagle’s view.
 “What is interesting,” he says, “is what we can now do with them to make people’s lives better.”
-John Quackenbush says simply: “From Copernicus using Tycho Brahe’s data to build a heliocentric model of the solar system, to the birth of statistical quantum mechanics, to Darwin’s theory of evolution, to the modern theory of the gene, every major scientific revolution has been driven by one thing, and that is data.”
+John Quackenbush says simply: “From Kepler using Tycho Brahe’s data to build a heliocentric model of the solar system, to the birth of statistical quantum mechanics, to Darwin’s theory of evolution, to the modern theory of the gene, every major scientific revolution has been driven by one thing, and that is data.”